Cactoidal/Time-Crystal/godot/README.md

 I don't think that's going to happen.
 Which means it's time to try out the new features of Chainlink Automation.

 The Functions DON will commit its 32 bytes.
-It will then be Automation's job to perform all of the work described above, encode the result into upkeepParams, and perform the upkeep as a trusted forwarder.
+It will then be Automation's job to perform all of the work described above, encode the result into performData, and perform the upkeep as a trusted forwarder.

 While this should make gas manageable, it will also increase the waiting time between turns.
 Hopefully the double-board idea will temper this somewhat.